-If you get an exception later on stating that a table cannot be found, check that you did execute the initdb command and that your table names are correct (singular vs.
+If you get an exception later on stating that a table cannot be found, check that you did execute the initdb command and that your table names are correct (singular vs. plural, for example).

 Continue with Step 6: The View Functions